Business Energy Comparison

 Just enter your business postcode…

-The table below shows indicative averages on a one-year fixed contract on business energy rates for December 2023.
+The table below shows indicative averages on business energy rates on a one-year fixed contract for April 2024.

 Size | Annual Consumption kWh | 1 Year fixed gas rate p/kWh | 1 Year fixed elec rate p/kWh |